 The need for a culture within education and businesses for lifelong learning

-A culture of lifelong learning is needed within the workforce and organisations – because of change we all need to learn all the time.
+A culture of lifelong learning is needed within the workforce and organisations – because of change we all need to learn all of the time.

 “A large portion of the companies we surveyed see a significant need for their workforce to upgrade their skills and continue to learn and adapt throughout their working lives.
 In fact, establishing a culture of lifelong learning was ranked by companies across most sectors as the change most needed for developing the workforce of the future”.